Eastern Daily Press

 The Eastern Daily Press (EDP) is a regional newspaper covering Norfolk, northern parts of Suffolk and eastern Cambridgeshire, and is published daily in Norwich, UK.
+The paper also produces a sister edition, the Norwich Evening News.

+History

 Founded in 1870 as a broadsheet called the Eastern Counties Daily Press, it changed its name to the Eastern Daily Press in 1872.
 It switched to the compact (tabloid) format in the mid-1990s.
-The paper is now owned and published by Archant, formerly known as Eastern Counties Newspapers Group.
-It aims to represent the interests of the local population in the region in a non-partisan way, its mission statement being to "champion a fair deal for the future prosperity of the region".
-Despite its commitment to regional issues, the EDP also covers national (and international) news and sport.
+The paper is now owned and published by Newsquest.
+In 2022, Newsquest took over the newspaper's former publisher Archant, formerly known as Eastern Counties Newspapers Group.

-The paper also produces a sister edition, the Norwich Evening News.